-Many industries such as the food and beverage or healthcare industry use passive devices in their supply chains for historical data analysis of temperature and to comply with regulations designed to ensure the things we put in or around our bodies are safe.
+Many industries such as the food and beverage industry or the healthcare industry use passive devices in their supply chains for historical data analysis of temperature and to comply with regulations designed to ensure the things we put in or around our bodies are safe.

 In fact, the terms passive and active are also used in the packaging industry to describe if the containers used actively maintain the temperature like a refrigerator, or passively retain temperature like a cooler.

 When I bring ice cream home from the store in a “passive” cooler it is likely to be a quick trip with no other stops along the way before it is put into her “active” refrigerator at home.
-If I were to go on a long road trip in a RV, it’s likely that ice cream will be in an “active” refrigerator powered by the vehicle.
+If I were to go on a long road trip in an RV, it’s likely that ice cream will be in an “active” refrigerator powered by the vehicle.

 So let’s wrap things up with a pros and cons list of active & passive by use case:

 Unable to track heart rate

 Track body vitals

 Requires larger batteries